MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 ::: moniker-end

+::: moniker range="sc-om-1801"
-In System Center Operations Manager version 1801 and higher, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
+In System Center Operations Manager version 1801 and later, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to create a dashboard in the new HTML5 web console with the Health State widget.
+::: moniker-end

+::: moniker range=">=sc-om-1807"
+System Center Operations Manager Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
+The following steps describe how to create a dashboard in the new HTML5 web console with the Health State widget.
+::: moniker-end

 ## Add widget to dashboard